 - 3. With the engine running and the brake applied, rotate the steering wheel 180° counterclockwise from center. - 4.
 Press the "ESC Off" switch four times within 20 seconds.
 The "ESC Off Indicator Light" should appear and disappear four times. - 5.
-Rotate the steering wheel 360° clockwise. - 6.
-Cycle ignition switch OFF then ON. - If the sequence was completed properly, the "ESC Off Indicator Light" will blink several times to confirm HSA is off.
+Rotate the steering wheel 360° clockwise (180° clockwise from center). - 6.
+Cycle ignition switch OFF then ON. - 7.
+If the sequence was completed properly, the "ESC Off Indicator Light" will blink several times to confirm HSA is off.